lsst-tstn/tstn-034/index.rst

 One of the key features expected from the Catcher was the ability to issue alarms that can be displayed in LOVE.
 One option to support this feature would be to create a custom LOVE producer that can be interacted with using a REST API.
-The alert information would be persisted in the EFD by the `flux`_ script, which would then post a message to the producer of the new alert.
+The alert information would be persisted in Sasquatch by the `Flux`_ script, which would then post a message to the LOVE producer of the new alert.
-The producer would then read the alert informatino from the EFD and display it.
+The producer would then read the alert information from the EFD and display it.

 Process Image Data
 ------------------